 When I landed at Delhi’s Indira Gandhi International Airport, inbound from the coastal state of Goa, it was with the express intent of taking a taxi to the city’s railway station and boarding the next train to Agra, home of the Taj Mahal.
 Unfortunately, a street hustler posing as a railway employee convinced my friend Dora and I that our train had been cancelled, scammed us into taking a private car to and from Agra and in the process, effectively deleted an entire day from our already-cramped India itinerary.

 If you read this blog with any frequency, you know that I am a strong advocate of not taking taxis in the vast majority of cases.
-Although the recently-opened Delhi Metro offers visitors a rapid transportation option that wasn’t available when I visited, hiring a knowledgeable driver for the entire day saves you the complicated logistical handiwork that would make such quick sightseeing too stressful to properly enjoy otherwise.
+Although the recently-opened Delhi Metro offers visitors a rapid transportation option that wasn’t available when I visited, hiring a knowledgeable driver for the entire day in Delhi saves you the complicated logistical handiwork that would make such quick sightseeing too stressful to properly enjoy otherwise.

 In addition to providing the surest prospect of having a reliable driver (and providing an option for recourse in the event that you don’t) your hotel will negotiate a fair rate for you and won’t put up with scamming.
 The Hotel Grand Godwin, located in the popular Asoka Road tourist area, got Dora and I an all day rate of just Rs.
 800, which was about $16 at the time.